Southwest

 Lunch

 Replenish your energy with a well-deserved lunch at Elote Café.
 This renowned eatery offers a fusion of Mexican and Southwestern cuisine.
-Make sure to try their signature dish, elote, a delicious grilled corn appetizer.

-Explore Tlaquepaque Arts & Crafts Village
+Explore Tlaquepaque Arts & Crafts Village (For Non-Hikers)

 After lunch, set aside some time to explore the enchanting Tlaquepaque Arts & Crafts Village.
 This delightful destination, designed to resemble a traditional Mexican village, is an art lover’s dream, showcasing a diverse array of galleries, boutiques, and handcrafted goods.